How can social media managers do their Instagram scheduling better in less time?

 Just go to the settings tabs on your Facebook page and Instagram profile and ensure they are connected.
 You need to be the Facebook page owner to do this.

-Then visit your Agorapulse dashboard and add the Instagram profile.
+Then visit your Agorapulse social media dashboard and add the Instagram profile.

 Scheduling an Instagram post on Agorapulse is easy as pie.